Theosdoor/EPQ_Calculator/README.md

 # EPQ Calculator

 This is a calculator I made for my Extended Project Qualification (2020/21).
 A google drive folder containing my **full** submission (including sources and references) can be found <a href="https://drive.google.com/drive/folders/17eVtX6k3sckr00V5xlsmQyD4ZomX0GNU?usp=drive_link" target="_blank">here</a>.
+I will try to upload my project as a WebGL project so I can share it here.

 ## I Background